Skip to main content

 Supplemental security officers

 Supplemental security officers monitor high-traffic locations where there have historically been more calls for police service.
-Currently, security officers work at Lake Street/Midtown Station, Franklin Avenue Station, Chicago-Lake Transit Center, I-35W& Lake Street Station, Brooklyn Center Transit Center and Uptown Transit Station.
+Currently, security officers work at Lake Street/Midtown Station, Franklin Avenue Station, Chicago-Lake Transit Center, I-35W & Lake Street Station, Brooklyn Center Transit Center, Uptown Transit Station, Central Station, and Minneapolis-St. Paul International Airport Terminal 1 and 2.
 Security officers are primarily in place to discourage behaviors like smoking and littering and will contact police when they observe or suspect illegal behavior.

 Safety personnel on transit.

-To help address issues like unsheltered homelessness and substance use disorders that can show up on transit, representatives from several community-based organizations are regularly providing outreach services on light rail vehicles and stations.
-Individuals working on transit as part of Transit Service Intervention Project wear attire featuring the names of the organizations they represent along with blue, Metro Transit-branded vests while on the system
+To help address issues like unsheltered homelessness and substance use disorders that can show up on transit, representatives from several community-based organizations are regularly providing outreach services on light rail trains and stations.
+Organizations currently working on transit include The Link MN, The Family Partnership, Minnesota Community Care, and Mental Health Minnesota

 Operations staff